 Underwriting Your Professional Team: A Best Practice Approach.

-It’s often overlooked, but it’s a crucial step for developers seeking financing – you must underwrite your professional team.
+It’s often overlooked, but underwriting your professional team is a crucial step in how to finance property development.
 This is vital from a project delivery perspective because you need people with the experience and balance sheet to execute your plans.

 It’s also vital from a financing perspective.
 Funders need confidence in your team and look at expertise and track record as they consider your deal memo.
 Follow these 5 steps to conduct effective due diligence, so you can present a more compelling business case to funders and speed up their decision-making process.